Okanjo/okanjo-docs/docs/Constants.md

 ### Disbursements

-`disbursement.sent`
+`disbursement.created`
-:   Occurs when Okanjo debits money into an account.
+:   Occurs when an Okanjo Account balance is withdrawn.

 ### Products